christopherstj/pathquest-frontend/ARCHITECTURE.md

 ### Omnibar Search Flow
 1. User types into the Omnibar (global navigation).
 2. Search query is expanded using state abbreviation utilities (e.g., "nh" also searches "new hampshire").
+3. State extraction is smart: only extracts state if remaining search term is meaningful (e.g., "mount washington" keeps the full term, "mount washington nh" extracts NH).
+4. Peak searches always include broad name matching (without state filter).
+If state is detected, an additional state-filtered search runs in parallel.
-3. Client fetchers call REST API for challenges (with case-insensitive name AND region matching) and peaks.
+5. Client fetchers call REST API for challenges (with case-insensitive name AND region matching) and peaks.
-4. Mapbox geocoding searches for regions (states), places (cities), POIs (national parks/forests), and localities.
+6. Mapbox geocoding searches for regions (states), places (cities), POIs (national parks/forests), and localities.
-5. Results are prioritized: Challenges first (max 4), then Peaks (max 3), then Places (max 3).
+7. Results are prioritized: Challenges first (max 4), then Peaks (max 3, with state-matched peaks first), then Places (max 3).
-6. Places are filtered to outdoor-relevant POIs (parks, forests, trails, etc.).
+8. Places are filtered to outdoor-relevant POIs (parks, forests, trails, etc.).
-7. Peak results display public summit counts and user summit counts (with summited styling when authenticated).
+9. Peak results display public summit counts and user summit counts (with summited styling when authenticated).
-8. Selecting an item clears the search, blurs the input, and navigates to the detail page or flies the map.
+10. Selecting an item clears the search, blurs the input, and navigates to the detail page or flies the map.

 ### Peak Discovery Flow
 1. User browses map on home page